Country Doctor, City Student Share a Common Connection

 But they have a connection.

 Cooper and his wife, Sharlyn, decided decades ago to donate to Lincoln University, where they met as undergraduates in the 1960s, and to the University of Missouri School of Medicine, where he trained to become a family medicine and emergency medicine doctor.
 They started giving back to the next generation of students before they had even paid off Cooper’s own student loans.
-Fabricius is the current recipient of the Thomas J. and Sharlyn Cooper Minority Medical Student Scholarship.
+Fabricius is the current recipient of the Thomas J. and Sharlyn Cooper Medical Student Scholarship Fund.

 “My wife and I had come from humble means, and we had a lot of help along the way,” Cooper said.
 “The idea was that someone had helped us, and we just wanted to help someone.
 We didn’t have much to give, but we would give it religiously.”